3 steps to ensuring your IT relocation runs smoothly

 Jonathan Whan is Senior Technology Solutions Manager at W2O Group in London, and last year had not one but two office relocations to merge into a new site within the space of three months.
 After a year of planning, Jonathan encountered the dreaded wayleave delays when trying to install fibre with a national telco provider.
 “Wayleaves were a big factor,” he says.
 “Everything else around the move was running smoothly but getting the Ethernet into that building was troublesome.
-We ended up cancelling the order and getting a 40Mbps Fibre-Air service from Luminet instead.
+We ended up cancelling the order and getting a 40Mbps Wireless service (previously known as Fibre-Air service) from Luminet instead.
 That got us into the building in two weeks.”
 See Jonathan’s story here.

 IT relocations don’t have to be a stressful experience when you remove uncertainties and have the right resources around you.
 Relocations are also a great opportunity to wipe the slate clean of any legacy infrastructure that is holding your organisation back from exploiting future-proofed private or hybrid cloud strategies.
 Start planning for success today…

 As one of the world’s most important global cities, and comfortably Europe’s biggest tech industry hub, London demands world-class Ethernet…